hscale/publish_my_data/README_DATA.md

 RDF labels are used to give human-readable names to things.
 PublishMyData uses them extensively to fill in the link text on HTML pages.
 If you see a link which has text for the URI, it is probably because no http://www.w3.org/2000/01/rdf-schema#label property is defined for that resource.

 [owl]: http://www.w3.org/2004/OWL/

+## Measure Property

+Measure Properties (http://purl.org/linked-data/cube#MeasureProperty) describe the observation and are the values at specific points in the cube.
+For example, in the Homelessness Acceptances dataset on Open Data Communities, the each Observation has a http://opendatacommunities.org/def/ontology/homelessness/homelessnessAcceptancesObs property (the number of homelessness acceptances, an integer).